tiennguyenhoan/kubernetes-usage-basic-learning/README.md

 **Going back in time:**

-Years ago, most software applications were big and they included many services and jobs, including serving external connections as Hub, processing logical requests as a backend, or even serving frontend pages. those software applications development used to call with name `monolithic` application.
+Years ago, most software applications were big and a application can include many services or jobs, including serving external connections as Hub, processing logical requests as a backend, or even serving frontend pages.

+Those software applications development used to call with name `monolithic` application.

 These monolithic applications are used to run a single process with all components on a handful server, this development system can work but it's hard to scale up and have many potential harmful to the server itself or the company business.

+For instance:
-For instance, with many components running inside one server, this is challenging for scaling up when the server cannot handle more works. or when we have an issue with the running server, it will take time to troubleshoot and identify which components cause the issue and how can we keep the service online ASAP.
+- With many components running inside one server, this is challenging for scaling up when the server cannot handle more works.
+- Or when we have an issue with the running server, it will take time to troubleshoot and identify which components cause the issue, the root cause is from the software or the hardware.
+And how can we make the service online ASAP.
-Besides, we may face many problems related to libraries installed in the server when having conflict between multiple applications deployed in the same server. and there are still have many issues with the security or automating processes.
+- And there still have many issues with the security or automating, I haven't mentioned.

-with the development of software development, these big monolithic legacy applications are slowly being broken down into smaller, independently running components called `microservices`.
+with the developing of software development, these big monolithic legacy applications are slowly being broken down into smaller, independently running components called `microservices`.

 The microservices can understand as an architectural pattern that we have many independent applications, which play certain roles or serve a single service.
 These services communicate with each other via a well-defined interface using lightweight apis and because they are independently run, each service can be updated, deployed, and scaled to meet the demand for specific functions of an application.